-- 1. Two hundred fifty (250) feet from the center of any highway. - 2.
+- B. Location.
+The following setback requirements shall apply to all transfer stations and/or recycling facilities: Said use shall not be located within: - 1.
+Two hundred fifty (250) feet from the center of any highway. - 2.
 Five hundred (500) feet from any body of water and shall have a twenty-five (25) foot vegetative barrier from said body of water. - 3.
 Two hundred fifty (250) feet from the property line of any adjoining parcel. - 4.
 Seven hundred (700) feet buffer distance from a residential use, hospital, public park, or school. - 5.
-Four hundred (400) feet buffer distance between transfer stations. - D. Fencing.
+Four hundred (400) feet buffer distance between transfer stations. - C. Fencing.
 A fence shall be erected that restricts vehicle access to the site, and shall have a gate, which shall be closed and locked except during the working hours of said use.
 Such fence shall not be erected nearer than 100 feet from the centerline of a public highway.
 All transfer and recycling materials shall be stored within the setback boundaries except during transportation of same in the reasonable course of the business.